-where NDVImean is the mean annual Normalized Difference Vegetation Index and NDVICV is the intraannual coefficient of variation of monthly NDVI.
-A high ESPI value thus occurs in case of a high annual mean NDVI and low monthly variability of NDVI, which is generally indicative of a healthy forest system.
+where NDVI{mean} is the mean annual Normalized Difference Vegetation Index and NDVI{CV} is the intraannual coefficient of variation of monthly NDVI.
+A high ESPI value thus occurs in case of a high annual mean NDVI and low monthly variability of NDVI, which is often indicative of a healthy forest system.
+Values should be interpreted with care, however, as high ESPI values may also be computed for plantation forests with multi-annual cycles.

-The ESPI was quantified at a high spatial resolution of 30m from Landsat 8 data using the Google Earth Engine (GEE) platform.
+The ESPI was quantified at a high spatial resolution of 30 m from Landsat 8 data using the Google Earth Engine (GEE) platform.
 The resulting ESPI map is valid for the 2013-2019 period, given Landsat 8 data availability.
-In addition, a courser (250m) approach based on the MOD13Q1 product of the MODIS sensor was also applied, in order to analyse more long-term trends since the year 2000.
+In addition, a courser (250 m) approach based on the MOD13Q1 product of the MODIS sensor was also applied, to analyse more long-term trends since 2000.